Alluxio/alluxio/docs/en/operation/Journal.md

 $ ./bin/alluxio fsadmin journal quorum remove -domain <MASTER | JOB_MASTER> -address <HOSTNAME:PORT>
 ```

-3. Verify that the removed member is no longer shown in the quorum info.
+3. Verify that the removed member is no longer shown in the `quorum info`.

-##### Transferring leadership to a specific master
+##### Electing a specific master as leader
 To aid in debugging and to add flexibility, it is possible to manually change the leader of an embedded journal cluster.

 1. Check current quorum state: